halkyonio/operator/DEVELOPER.md

     export REPOSITORY="component"
     export RELEASE="0.10.0"
     operator-courier push $BUNDLE_DIR $QUAY_ORG $REPOSITORY $RELEASE "$AUTH_TOKEN"

+**Warning**: The name of the repository must match the name of the operator created under the folder `upstream-community-operators` or `community-operators`

 ### How to deploy the Component Operator on OCP4